 DATEDIFF(date_part, start_date, end_date)

-This function is used to determine the number of days difference between two days.
+This function is used to determine the difference between two dates.
 For example,

 SELECT DATEDIFF(month, '2020-12-31 23:59:59', '2022-01-01 00:00:00');

-Here, the function returns the difference between two dates in months.
+Here, the function returns the difference between the two dates in months.

 DATEADD(date_part, number, date)